Learning to Stand in Trinity Posture

-San Ti Shi, or the Three Body Posture, combines the lessons of Wuji and Yin Yang Posture and integrates martial intent.
+San Ti Shi, or the Three Body Posture, combines the lessons of Wuji Standing Meditation and Universal Post and integrates martial intent.
 In this posture, we divide the body into three sections that are further divided into three more sections.
 The primary division is the head, the hands, and the feet.
-We divide the head section into the head, the spine and the waist.
-We divide the hands section into the hands, the elbows, and the shoulders.
-We divide the feet section into the feet, the knees, and the hips.
+We divide the head section into the head, the spine, and the waist.
+The hand section is divided into the hands, the elbows, and the shoulders.
+And finally, we divide the feet section into the feet, the knees, and the hips.

-In the diagram, notice how each of the primary sections are linked through the shoulders and hips.
+In the diagram, notice how each of the primary sections is linked through the shoulders and hips.

 All martial arts have a Trinity Posture.
 The basics are always the same: one leg back with more weight on it and the front leg ready to move into another position.
 One hand back and on-guard from incoming attacks while the other stretches forward to feel out the opponent.